dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 For probabilistic forecasts, many verification measures are based on reliability, accuracy and bias.
 However, it also is of interest to investigate joint and conditional distributions of the forecasts and the observations, as in Wilks (2011).
 See :ref:`appendixC` for specific information.

 Probabilistic forecast values are assumed to have a range of either 0 to 1 or 0 to 100.
 If the max data value is > 1, we assume the data range is 0 to 100, and divide all the values by 100.
 If the max data value is <= 1, then we use the values as is.
 Further, thresholds are applied to the probabilities with equality on the lower end.
 For example, with a forecast probability p, and thresholds t1 and t2, the range is defined as: t1 <= p < t2.
-The exception is for the highest set of thresholds, when the range includes 1: t1 <= p <= 1.To make configuration easier, in METv6.0, these probabilities may be specified in the configuration file as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.
+The exception is for the highest set of thresholds, when the range includes 1: t1 <= p <= 1.
+To make configuration easier, in METv6.0, these probabilities may be specified in the configuration file as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.

 In METv6.0, when the "prob" entry is set as a dictionary to define the field of interest, setting "prob_as_scalar = TRUE" indicates that this data should be processed as regular scalars rather than probabilities.For example, this option can be used to compute traditional 2x2 contingency tables and neighborhood verification statistics for probability data.
 It can also be used to compare two probability fields directly.